peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Are SNNs Truly Energy-efficient? — A Hardware Perspective(2024)
   - Approximate Adder Tree Design with Sparsity-Aware Encoding and In-Memory Swapping for SRAM-based Digital Compute-In-Memory Macros(2024)
   - Workload-Balanced Pruning for Sparse Spiking Neural Networks(2024)
+  - An all integer-based spiking neural network with dynamic threshold adaptation(2024)

 ## Machine Learning
   - Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures(2009)